View from the trail overlooking the Colorado

 Porcupine Rim Trail

-The Porcupine Rim Trail is the "other" famous ride at Moab.
+The Porcupine Rim Trail is the "other" famous classic ride at Moab.
 At 15.6 miles, requiring expert technical skills, this ride is for advanced bikers who are in good shape.
 It's one-way with a shuttle car, or a 34-mile loop for the truly insane (10 uphill miles from Moab to the trailhead, 8 flat miles from Jackass Canyon back to the middle of Moab).

 The ride begins with a 3 mile climb up rocky ledges on a wide-track trail.
 This is a moderately strenuous climb, gaining 1000 feet to an altitude of 6,800 feet.